-One Pot Parmesan Noodles with Asparagus is the easiest and creamiest one pot pasta I have made.
-You only need one pot for the entire process of cooking for this parmesan noodles with asparagus.
+One-Pot Parmesan Noodles with Asparagus is the easiest and creamiest one-pot pasta I have made.
+You only need one pot for the entire process of cooking for these parmesan noodles with asparagus.
 Serve as a side dish or eat as a main for a meatless dinner option.
 This creamy pasta recipe is a pasta lover’s dream come true.

 One-Pot Parmesan Noodles with Asparagus